mhendrey/triton-translation-example/README.md

 ### Output
 The output text is also of datatype TYPE_STRING.

+### Optional Request Parameters
+The Translate service accepts two optional parameters to be passed in a request.

+* src_lang - If provided, the language identification step is skipped
+* tgt_lang - Specifies the language to translate into.
+If not provided 'eng' is used

+See the examples below for how to use these.

 ### Conda Environment
 Since this is a higher level of abstraction, there is no need for a conda package just yet.
 It's possible when moving to the async that a conda environment will be needed.

 ### Example Request
+The first example does not provide either `src_lang` or `tgt_lang`.
+In this case, the language identification step will set `src_lang` and `tgt_lang` is set to 'eng' for English.

 ```
 import json, requests
 inference_request = {